 Project management, however, is nothing without the work of dedicated project managers (PMs).
 The numerous roles of a PM can include:

 - Ensuring projects are completed within a set timeline

 - Acting as a liaison between clients and internal teams

 While every department requires some form of project management — or the support of a Project Management Office — many companies still fail to fully understand the value of project managers.

-Some of the benefits of project management include:
+What are the benefits of project management?

 - Boosted efficiency: Project managers use industry-proven methodologies to plan, execute, and monitor tasks and projects to ensure they’re on-track.
 When project roadblocks occur, project managers are skilled in resolving disputes and finding solutions to ensure projects meet their deadlines.

 - Higher accountability: A well-managed project will have a clearly-defined scope of work and clearly-defined roles.
 Not only does this make responsibilities more clear to all stakeholders, but the ongoing monitoring of the project manager ensures that everyone is held accountable for the delivery of their tasks.

 - Cutting costs: Experienced PMs recognize when projects are at risk of scope creep and can nip it in the bud.
 Project management will also save you money by reducing wasted time and effort and identifying opportunities for increased efficiency.